-In case your workflow requires taking frequent screenshots on your MacBook or Mac pro.
-You will need to know three widespread keyboard shortcuts and a fourth if you own a MacBook with a touch bar.
+In case your workflow requires taking frequent screenshots on Mac, you will need to know three widespread keyboard shortcuts and a fourth if you own a MacBook with a touch bar.

 Apple offers you a variety of methods to make, save, delete, and open a screenshot.